Cathedral of Saint Peter (Wilmington, Delaware): St. Peter's Pro-cathedral

 In 1868, Pope Pius IX erected the Diocese of Wilmington.
-This action prompted the new diocese to prepare Saint Peter's for consecration as a cathedral.
+This action prompted the new diocese to prepare St. Peter's for consecration as a cathedral.
 Starting in 1870, the diocese added frescoes, a marble baptistery, three altars, a chancel railing, a barrel-domed roof, and a bishop's cathedra to the church.
-The church's Munich-style stained glass was added around 1900.
-The stained glass was probably created by Franz Xavier Zettler, master glass painter to the Royal Court of Bavaria or by his pupil, Franz Mayer.

-Pro-cathedral designation
+In 1900, the diocese installed a series of stained glass windows to the church.

-When the church upgrades were finished in 1905, St. Peter's was ready to be consecrated as a cathedral by the apostolic delegate, Archbishop Diomede Falconio.
-However, when Falconio arrived onsite, he saw that Saint Peter's was joined to a rectory and a school.
+When the church upgrades were finished in 1905, St. Peter's was ready to be consecrated as a cathedral.
+Archbishop Diomede Falconio, the apostolic delegate to the United States, traveled to Wilmington to perform the ceremony.
+However, he discovered that St. Peter's was joined to a rectory and a school.
 According to Vatican policies, a cathedral had to be a free-standing building.
 Falconio instead designated Saint Peter's as a pro-cathedral, a church serving temporarily as a cathedral.

+St. Peter's Cathedral

-The diocese eventually upgraded Saint Peter's and it was consecrated as a cathedral.
+After the diocese removed the school and rectory from the cathedral building in, 1925, St. Peter's was finally consecrated as a cathedral.

-1981 and 1991 renovations

-The diocese renovated Saint Peter's in 1981 to repair structural damage and to modify the sanctuary to meet liturgical changes after the Second Vatican Council.
-Contractors added flying buttresses to support the transept walls in 1991, along with a steel substructure for the pillars and choir loft.
+The diocese closed St. Peter's in 1981 to repair structural damage.
+They also wanted to modify the sanctuary to meet liturgical changes from the Second Vatican Council of the early 1960s.
+Contractors in 1991 added flying buttresses to the cathedral to reinforced the transept walls.
+They also raised the cathedral to insert a steel substructure under the pillars and choir loft.